Mikceroese/GPianoroll/README.md

   In case you decide to use the notebook, it contains instructions for generating the model and saving it.
 - Select a soundfont in order to play the MIDI files using the built in interface.
 There are plenty of online sources for free-use .sf2 files.
+- Make sure the code in gpianoroll.py matches your configuration (future work may include command line options for this)

-After everything is in place, you can run the optimization process by executing gpianoroll.py in your interpreter
+After everything is in place, you can run the optimization process by executing gpianoroll.py in your interpreter.